 These vapor barriers can be combined with our perimeter drainage system, tucking into the wall flange to direct any water entering from the basement walls into the drainage system.

-If you live in Old Westbury, Freeport, Levittown, West Babylon, Great Neck, New Hyde Park, Manhasset and would like a FREE, no-obligation basement concrete block wall waterproofing estimate, call or contact us today!
+If you live in Freeport, Levittown, Elmont, West Babylon, Old Westbury and would like a FREE, no-obligation basement concrete block wall waterproofing estimate, call or contact us today!
 Healthy Basement Systems of Long Island specializes in leaky basement waterproofing -- we have the experience, equipment, and best practices you need to keep your basement dry all the time!